singer-io/tap-salesforce/Blacklisting.md

 During testing, it was discovered that `__Tag` objects associated with Custom Settings objects are reported as being not supported by the Bulk API.
 Because of this, affected `__Tag` objects will be removed from those found in discovery mode before emitting `SCHEMA` records.

-In practice, this refers to objects that are described by Salesforce with an `Item` relationship field that has a `referenceTo` property for another object that is marked as `customSetting: true`.
+In practice, this refers to `__Tag` objects that are described by Salesforce with an `Item` relationship field that has a `referenceTo` property for another object that is marked as `customSetting: true`.

 #### Types of Salesforce Errors associated with this category: